Create an Automation

 |---|---|

-| Prompt | Flexible tasks requiring agent judgment - “analyze and improve”, “update based on context” |
+| Prompt | Flexible tasks requiring agent judgment: “analyze and improve”, “update based on context” |

-| Shell script | Deterministic operations - npm test, docker build |
+| Command | Deterministic operations: npm test, docker build |

 | Pull request | Submit changes for review after making modifications |